 Not everyone agrees the rule of 10% is enough.
-Some, instead, suggest the Rule of 20.
-The rule of 20 states that you should save $20 for retirement, for every $100 you make.
+Some, instead, suggest the rule of 20.
+This guideline states that for every $100 you make, you should save $20 for retirement.

 Rule of 72

-The rule of 72 is a calculation that looks at how long it takes your investments to double, with the same rate of interest for the length of the investment.
+This rule is a calculation that looks at how long it takes your investments to double, with the same rate of interest for the length of the investment.
 Divide 72 by the annual rate of return, and you get a rough idea of how long it will take you to see your investment double.

 Rule Of 4%

-The rule of 4% looks at your planned withdrawals.
-The rule states that your withdrawals every year should equal about 4% of what you have saved.
+This rule looks at your planned withdrawals.
+Following it, your withdrawals every year should equal about 4% of what you have saved.
 Once you figure out what you need to live off of, you can better determine how much you need to save in total.

 This rule suggests that you should assume 25 years of retirement.
-Therefore, you should determine what your annual income should look like upon retirement, and times that by 25 and that’s how much you should have in retirement savings when it’s time to stop working.
+Determine what your annual income will look like upon retirement.
+Multiply by 25 and that’s how much you should have in retirement savings when it’s time to stop working.

 With this rule, consider your current income.
 Then, save to retire with an amount that would allow you to live off of 70% of your original income, for the remainder of your retirement.

 Kind of like hearing an 800-point credit score is a worthy goal, so too is the idea that Canadians need $1 million in savings for a comfortable retirement.
-Of course, that is a major over-simplification, given that everyone has different expenses and expectations for how they would like to live in retirement.
+That is, of course, a major over-simplification given that everyone has different expenses and expectations for how they would like to live in retirement.

 Absolutely, if you save $1 million for retirement and you’re not a multi-millionaire living a life of luxury before retirement, you should be comfortable.
 But is it necessary?
-Not necessarily.
+Not so fast.

-Long before you retire, you need a plan to get there.
-Engaging the help of a professional is the best way to make sure your plan is a good one, that will get you where you want to go.
-They can help you determine how much money you need to retire in Canada.
+Getting the help of a professional is the best way of making sure your plan is solid and will get you where you want to go.

 There are far more ways to save for retirement than most people realize.
-There is (as we will discuss further down) the traditional Registered Retirement Savings Plan (RRSP).
-And that is certainly a secure way to save for retirement.
-But, there are other methods to save money for retirement that are open to you but that you may not have considered.
-In addition, there are some options you probably know about but aren’t exactly exclusively relying upon.
-It is important to consider all of these when thinking about how much money you need to retire in Canada.
+There is (as we will discuss further down) the traditional Registered Retirement Savings Plan (RRSP) — certainly one of the most well-known, secure ways to save for retirement.
+In addition, there are some options you probably know about but aren’t exclusively relying on.
+It is important to consider all of these when thinking about how much money you’ll need.